Akibayama Kofun Cluster: Akibayama Kofun No.5

-This is a square-style hōfun (方墳) with 20.0 meter sides and a height of 5.4 meters, surrounded by a complete moat with a width of four meters and depth of one meter.
+This is a square-style hōfun (方墳) with 20.0-meter sides and a height of 5.4 meters, surrounded by a complete moat with a width of four meters and a depth of one meter.
 Pottery from the 4th century indicates that this was the last of kofun to have been built in the group.

 Akibayama Kofun No.6

-This tumulus is located 250 meters north of Kofun No. 4, and was added to the National Historic Site designation only in 2006.
+This tumulus is located 250 meters north of Kofun No. 4 and was added to the National Historic Site designation only in 2006.
 No detailed investigation has been conducted so far, and details are unknown.